The Trinity Audio WordPress plugin implementation Guide

 Thank you for taking an interest in the Trinity Audio WordPress plugin.
-In this manual, we’ll walk you through how to install and use the plugin on your site.
-Before installing, please make sure that your site meets the minimal requirements for the plugin.
-If any questions arise, don’t hesitate to reach out to our team at email@example.com and we’ll make sure to help out.
+In this manual, we’ll walk you through how to install and use the plugin on your website.
+Before installing, please make sure that your website meets the requirements for the plugin.
+If any questions arise, don’t hesitate to reach out to our team at firstname.lastname@example.org and we’ll make sure to help out.

 First, log into your WordPress dashboard and click on “Plugin”: